 The impairment tests are generally based on a three-year plan and are prepared on the basis of discounted future free cash flows (before taxes) (value in use).
 The growth rate is defined as a key assumption.
 No further growth was taken into account in extrapolating the data.
 The current medium-term planning assumes more expansion investments.
-Free cash flows were discounted at a pretax discount rate of 8.9% in the year under review (2020: 10.1%), which reflects the market risk premium.
+Free cash flows were discounted at a pretax discount rate of 10.2% in the year under review (previous year: 8.9%), which reflects the market risk premium.
 The cash-generating unit (CGU) equals the Interroll Group.
-There is only one operating segment that corresponds to the reporting segment.
 All decisions are made at the Interroll Group level.